-Even though several commercial detoxification treatments have been shown to improve liver detoxification and remove environmental pollutants from the body, these clinical studies have significant flaws in methodology and low participant numbers (
+Some detox treatments have been shown to improve liver detoxification and remove environmental pollutants from the body.
+However, the authors of a

-Plus, much of the promoted evidence comes from animal research, which can’t necessarily be applied to humans.
+Much of the promoted evidence also comes from animal research, which can’t necessarily be applied to humans.

 Juicing for skin health

-However, these were both animal studies, which means the results need to be replicated in humans before any conclusions can be drawn.
+However, these are both animal studies.
+More studies with humans are needed before any conclusions can be drawn.